sobrinho/landrover/README.md

    6. Generic Linux devices are still pending of testing with [Go Carplay](https://github.com/mzyy94/gocarplay)
 4. [Carlinkit USB Dongle](https://www.carlinkit.com/carplay-usb-dongle-for-android-head-unit.html)
 5. Arduino Pro Micro, or similar, to emulate the touch screen
+6. PSU in the case of Raspberry PI or Radxa Zero

 ## Faaftech FT-VR-LR12